akshayLowSleeves/RAG/README.md

 ## 3. Making API Requests

 After running the containers, you can send requests to the API.
-Below is a sample Python script demonstrating how to make an API request:
+Below is a sample Python script demonstrating how to make an API request ( REMEMBER to change the API key ) :

 ```
 python